hyparam/hyparquet/README.md

 1. **Performant**: Designed to efficiently process large datasets by only loading the required data, making it suitable for big data and machine learning applications.
 2. **Browser-native**: Built to work seamlessly in the browser, opening up new possibilities for web-based data applications and visualizations.
 3. **Dependency-free**: Hyparquet has zero dependencies, making it lightweight and easy to install and use in any JavaScript project.
-4. **TypeScript support**: The library is written in typed js code and provides TypeScript type definitions out of the box.
+4. **TypeScript support**: The library is written in jsdoc-typed JavaScript and provides TypeScript definitions out of the box.
 5. **Flexible data access**: Hyparquet allows you to read specific subsets of data by specifying row and column ranges, giving fine-grained control over what data is fetched and loaded.

 ## Features

-- Designed to work with huge ML datasets (things like [starcoder](https://huggingface.co/datasets/bigcode/starcoderdata))
+- Designed to work with huge ML datasets (like [starcoder](https://huggingface.co/datasets/bigcode/starcoderdata))
 - Can load metadata separately from data
 - Data can be filtered by row and column ranges
 - Only fetches the data needed